FREE PERSONALIZATION on ornaments

 With any luck, Norwegian homes and farms are protected by gnomes.
 But there’s a proviso: children must leave their protector a bowl of porridge somewhere outdoors during Christmastime to placate him so that he keeps the peace.

-Chances are the children will not forget, because families in Norway are fond of the outdoors and prefer to chop down their own Christmas trees.
+Chances are, the children rarely forget, for families in Norway are fond of the outdoors and prefer to chop down their own Christmas trees.
 Norway is the most mountainous country in Europe, and with its vast forests of spruce and pine trees, it also features more Christmas trees than any other country in the world.

 The Kingdom of Norway, as it is officially known, continues to share this source of national pride with the United Kingdom as a gesture of thanks for the country’s stalwart support during World War II.
 Every year, Norway ships a towering tree to England, where it stands in grandeur in Trafalgar Square in the middle of London.
 The annual tree-lighting ceremony there often draws hundreds of spectators who bask in the spirit of festivity and goodwill, from one kingdom to another.

-Later that night or the next day, the Christmas feast begins – often with a main course of fish that is readily available amid Norway’s ample islands, lakes, rivers, waterfalls and fjords.
-Lutefisk, made of dried fish, usually cod, is the sentimental favorite, accompanied by heaping side dishes of peas and potatoes.
+Later that night or the next day, the feast marking Christmas in Norway begins – often with a main course of fish that is readily available amid the country’s ample islands, lakes, rivers, waterfalls and sea inlets (also known as fjords).
+Lutefisk, made of dried fish and usually cod, is the sentimental favorite, accompanied by heaping side dishes of peas and potatoes.

 Despite the popularity of lutefisk, Norwegians consider fårikål (lamb served with cabbage and peppercorns) to be their country's national dish.
 In fact, the meal is so popular that an entire day is set aside in its honor: National Farikal Day takes place the last Thursday in September.
 Temperate cooks prepare the dish with water; more daring ones use dark beer to imbue the lamb with added flavor.
 Either way, boiled potatoes, mashed rutabaga or sauerkraut round out the meal.

-Norwegians may debate the main course, but it’s a rare Christmas buffet that doesn’t feature risengrynsgrøt (rice pudding) or riskrem (rice cream).
-Sometimes served with a fruit sauce made from strawberries, raspberries or blackberries, one of the portions is often served with a hidden almond, with the finder winning a prize, such as a foil-covered chocolate.
+Norwegians may debate the main course, but it’s a rare buffet during Christmas in Norway that doesn’t feature risengrynsgrøt (rice pudding) or riskrem (rice cream).
+Sometimes served with a fruit sauce made from strawberries, raspberries or blackberries, one of the portions often is served with a hidden almond, with the finder winning a prize, such as a foil-covered chocolate.
 Ideally, the finder isn’t a hungry gnome (who should be eating his porridge outdoors).
 The dish often competes with rommegrot, which is made from sour cream, flour and milk and has been a favorite among Norwegians since the days of the Vikings.

-Not to be forgotten, children often gravitate toward a sweet bread called julekake, which features raisins, candied fruit, and cardamom, as well as Norwegian Christmas cake, which consists of mashed potatoes, raisins and nuts.
+Not to be forgotten, children often gravitate toward a sweet bread called julekake, which features raisins, candied fruit and cardamom, and Norwegian Christmas cake, which consists of mashed potatoes, raisins and nuts.
 And, of course, children are usually happy to gobble up an array of cookies, including pepperkaker (gingerbread cookies), kokosmakroner (coconut macaroons) and sirupsnipper (syrup snaps).

-In Norway, Christmas celebrations continue until January 13, and there is still plenty to do in the meantime.
-Parties held after Christmas Day feature only foods that are all white to signify purity, such as lutefisk, lefse (a Norwegian potato pancake) and creamed potatoes.
+Christmas in Norway continues until January 13, and there is still plenty to do in the meantime.
+Parties held after Christmas Day intentionally feature foods that are all white and signify purity, such as lutefisk, lefse (a Norwegian potato pancake) and creamed potatoes.